irisarbogast99/personal_website/content/authors/admin/_index.md

 # - Visitors
 ---

-Iris Arbogast is a Senior Research Associate at the Federal Reserve Bank of St. Louis and NSF GRFP recipient applying for PhD programs in Economics to start in Fall 2023.
+Iris Arbogast is a PhD student in Economics at the University of Chicago and NSF GRFP recipient.
 Her research on pandemic unemployment benefits has been featured on [Bloomberg](https://www.bloomberg.com/news/articles/2022-08-08/ending-covid-jobless-benefit-aided-us-employment-fed-study-says) and her health economics research with Princeton Economist Janet Currie has been featured on [Bloomberg](https://www.bloomberg.com/news/newsletters/2022-10-26/some-states-push-to-limit-health-coverage-for-poor-children), [Brookings](https://www.brookings.edu/blog/up-front/2022/10/27/hutchins-roundup-natural-interest-rates-work-visas-and-more/), and NBER Featured Working Papers, and used in a [White House Office of Management and Budget Memo](https://www.whitehouse.gov/wp-content/uploads/2022/12/BurdenReductionStrategies.pdf).